LastGirlStanding/hotday-carts/06_Keptn_Quality_Gates/README.md

 1. Job to update our SLI definition

-    In Keptn 0.6beta2 our SLI definition is stored as a Config Map in Kubernetes.
+    In Keptn 0.6 our SLI definition is stored as yaml in our repo.
 In this job, we are searching for a placeholder that will be replaced with the CI_COMMIT_SHA of our build.
 This allows us to use calculated service metrics later in this exercise.
+We then push this updated SLI Definition to Keptn.

     ```yaml
     keptn-SLI-update: